NexaAI/nexa-sdk/README.md

 > [!NOTE]
 >
 > 1. If you want to use <strong>ONNX model</strong>, just replace `pip install nexaai` with `pip install "nexaai[onnx]"` in provided commands.
+> 2. If you want to convert and quantize huggingface models to GGUF models, just replace `pip install nexaai` with `pip install "nexaai[nexa-gguf]"`.
-> 2. For Chinese developers, we recommend you to use <strong>Tsinghua Open Source Mirror</strong> as extra index url, just replace `--extra-index-url https://pypi.org/simple` with `--extra-index-url https://pypi.tuna.tsinghua.edu.cn/simple` in provided commands.
+> 3. For Chinese developers, we recommend you to use <strong>Tsinghua Open Source Mirror</strong> as extra index url, just replace `--extra-index-url https://pypi.org/simple` with `--extra-index-url https://pypi.tuna.tsinghua.edu.cn/simple` in provided commands.

 #### CPU